 A parrot may have a blockage of the airways due to fluids generated by illness or an inhaled object.

-Parrots have powerful breaks that can break plastics and wooden objects.
-This means the bird may have swallowed a small piece of a toy or shelled a nut.
+Parrots have beaks that can break plastics and wooden objects.
+Consequently, it may have swallowed a small piece of a toy or shelled a nut.

 Nearing Death

 Sadly, a parrot may also cease talking in the time leading up to its death.
-It’ll feel tired, preoccupied, and maybe even sense that the end is near.
+It’ll feel tired and preoccupied, and maybe even sense that the end is near.

 A much-loved parrot that has lived a good life may continue to talk, even if its voice lacks its previous strength.
 Others may appear to rest and show no interest in talking.